IvyClaire/E-commerce-Analysis/README.md

 # E-commerce-Analysis
-An exploratory data analysis on an e-commerce store with insights and recommendations.
+An exploratory data analysis of an e-commerce store with insights and recommendations.